retaildevcrews/hackathon_atx_2025/evaluation/README.md

 ## Metrics

 - **Judge Score**: Average score the LLM judge gives the agent (0-100)
-- **Consistency**: How consistent the judge is when re-evaluating the same cases
+- **Chunk Utilization**: How effectively the agent used retrieved chunks
+- **Retrieval Assessment**: Quality of chunks provided by retrieval tool
+- **Reasoning Quality**: How well agent reasoned from available chunk information
-- **Coverage**: Whether agent addresses all criteria
+- **Coverage**: Whether agent addresses all criteria given available chunks
-- **Confidence Calibration**: How well agent confidence correlates with judge scores